CGATOxford/CGATPipelines/README.rst

         # install the development version (recommended, no production version yet):
         bash install-CGAT-tools.sh --devel --no-dashboard [--location </full/path/to/folder/without/trailing/slash>]

-        The code is downloaded in zip format by default.
+        # the code is downloaded in zip format by default.
 If you want to get a git clone, use:
            --git # for an HTTPS clone
            --git-ssh # for a SSH clone (you need to be a CGATOXford contributor on GitHub to do this!

-        The pipelines are intended to run on a cluster using the DRMAA API.
+        # the pipelines are intended to run on a cluster using the DRMAA API.
 If that's not your case, please use:
            --no-cluster

-        If you want to download and install IDEs like Spyder or RStudio with this installation, please use:
+        # if you want to download and install IDEs like Spyder or RStudio with this installation, please use:
            --ide

         # enable the conda environment as requested by the installation script: